 Assisi - an excursion out of Tuscany

-We must add Assisi, even though this small city is located in the region of Umbria, located south-east of Tuscany, because it is famous for being the home of the first Franciscan church, decorated by Giotto, a revolutionary artist who is considered the 'Father of the Renaissance'.
-So if you want to take a closer look at Italian art and see where the origins of Renaissance fresco painting and perspective all began, Assisi is definitely one of the best cities to visit in Umbria.
+We must add Assisi, even though this small city is located in the region of Umbria, located south-east of Tuscany, because it is famous for being the home of the first Franciscan church, the Basilica of Saint Francis, decorated by Giotto, a revolutionary artist who is considered the 'Father of the Renaissance'.
+So if you want to take a closer look at Italian art and see where the origins of 'humanizing' art and creating the illusion of depth all began, Assisi is definitely one of the best cities to visit in Umbria.

 Directions from Assisi to Pierotucci:

 Lucca - the city of churches